by K.M. Richards

 WNYC-TV's final sign-off (June 30, 1996), from TVSignOffs.com.

 "S+" had one major problem, though: Their new format was nowhere near ready for air, despite them having had over nine months to develop same while the sale was pending FCC approval.
 The major stumbling block was on the sports side; cable system operators affiliated with the Madison Square Garden Network and SportsChannel had expressed concern that games would be siphoned away to the new channel and were doing everything under their affiliation agreements to prevent same.
 Adding to the headache, the just-expired agreement with WPIX for the carriage of 50 Yankees games per year was fueling speculation that those would move to S+ as well.
 While the partnership tried to straighten matters out (and smooth some ruffled feathers), they entered into an agreement with the nascent cable service Classic Sports Network whereby the latter's programming would air under a leased time contract until S+ was ready to go.
-This gave CSN exposure on the previously-restored channel 3 slot on Time Warner Cable, until the latter decided that the change in ownership meant the rule entitling WBIS to the lower channel slot was no longer applicable because the station "didn't exist before" and moved them back to channel 31 on September 16.
+This gave CSN exposure on the previously-restored channel 3 slot on Time Warner Cable, until the latter decided that the change in ownership meant the rule entitling WBIS to the lower channel slot was no longer applicable because the station "didn't exist before" and moved it back to channel 31 without challenge on September 16.

 All of it was for naught, as S+ became the casualty of a hostile bid for ITT by Hilton Hotels (which resulted in "non-core assets" being shed) and a combination of management turmoil and stockholder unrest at Dow Jones.
 On May 9, 1997 Lowell "Bud" Paxson, who had been acquiring television stations across the U.S. for a proposed nationwide television network, said he was negotiating to purchase WBIS and the sale -- for $257.5 million -- was announced less than one week later.
 WBIS was the 50th UHF acquired by Paxson, which brought him to 57% coverage of the country, out of a then-legal limit of 70%.
 He took control of channel 31 one year to the day of Dow Jones/ITT taking over from the City; the latter estimated that the purchase price had essentially equalled the total of the original acquisition price and the costs of planning and executing S+ and left them not making any money on the deal.